dclee131/PowerFlowCVXRS/README.md

 ### Installation Requirements

 The script has written in Julia v1.1, and can be run without installation.
+The code uses [JuMP](https://github.com/JuliaOpt/JuMP.jl) for modeling the QCQP problem and uses MOSEK as the solver.
+Power flow data and equations are stored and solved based on [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl).
-Follwing packages are necessary to run the code.
+Follwing packages are summary of necessary packages to run the code.

 ```julia
 using JuMP, PowerModels, Ipopt, MosekTools, Gurobi, SparseArrays, LinearAlgebra, Plots
 ```
-The project uses [JuMP](https://github.com/JuliaOpt/JuMP.jl) for modeling the QCQP problem and uses MOSEK as the solver.
-Power flow data and equations are stored and solved based on [PowerModels](https://github.com/lanl-ansi/PowerModels.jl).

 ## Quick Start